isomerpages/mlaw-ccpit/_speakers-and-moderators/1-China.md

 Dr. Liu joined CCPIT in November 2014 to set up the new Legal Affairs Department.
 In May 2015, he was appointed as the Deputy Director-General of Legal Affairs Department.
 From December 2015 to May 2018, he was appointed as the Head of CCPIT Enterprises’ Rights Protection Center.
 In March 2020, he was appointed as the Director General of Legal Affairs Department.
 Dr. Liu is responsible for coordinating a wide range of legal affairs including coping with economic and trade friction, legal risk prevention, enterprises’ rights protection, foreign economic and trade negotiation, foreign-related commercial legal services, commercial mediation and arbitration, etc.

 Dr. Liu holds doctoral degree in Law and Economics and acts as an arbitrator of China International Economic and Trade Arbitration Commission (CIETAC) and China Maritime Arbitration Commission (CMAC).

+### Longfei
+**Deputy Director<br>
+Coordination and Guidance Office for China International Commercial Court of the Fourth Civil Division**<br>

+Ms. Longfei has a Ph.D. in Law from the China University of Political Science and Law, and is also currently serving as a senior judge of the Supreme People's Court.
+She used to be the Director of the Guidance Office of the Leading Group for Judicial Reform of the SPC.

+She drafted several Documents and Opinions for the SPC, such as *Opinion of the People's Court Regarding the Further Deepening Reform of the Diversified Dispite Resolution Mechanism, Opinion of the People's Court Regarding Providing Judicial Services and Guarantees for LIN-GANG Special Area, Guiding Opinion of the People's Court Regarding the Further Opening Up*, etc.

+Her personal monographs include *Research on the Law for Promoting Diversified Dispute Resolution*.
+Moreover, she was the editor of *The Essence of the Reform of the Diversified Dispute Resolution Mechanism*, and participated in the editing of *Opinions of the SPC on the Reform of the Diversified Dispute Resolution Mechanism and the Understanding of the Special Mediation Provisions, Understanding and Application of the SPC Regarding Judicial Interpretation of Civil Procedure Law* and other books.

 ### Lu Pengqi